Emperor, 98 – 117 AD

 Born 52 – Died 117 AD, Age 65

-Marcus Ulpius Trajanus, was born at Italica in Spain about the year 52 AD.
+Marcus Ulpius Trajanus was born in Italica in Spain about the year 52 AD.
 His family was originally from Umbria in Italy.
 His father, of the same name, was a senator and had served as consul.
 He was also governor of Asia and Syria at one time.
-His mother was Marcia, but unfortunately nothing is known of her background.
+His mother was Marcia, but unfortunately, nothing is known about her background.
+Ulpia Marciana was the older sister of Trajan, and when she died, he issued a series of commemorative coinage from gold, silver, and bronze.

-According to Cassius Dio, Trajan began to suffer from circulatory problems.
-He appears to have suffered from a stroke, which left him partially paralysed causing Trajan to suspect poison.
-Unfortunately, Trajan died en route to Rome at Selinus in Cilicia, during August of 117 AD.
+According to Cassius Dio, Trajan abandoned his campaign to increase the territory of Rome and consolidate that which he had already gained.
+Cassius relates that on looking out towards India, Trajan lamented that his age prevented him from following in the footsteps of Alexander (LXVIII 28.1).
+Cassius also tells us that Trajan began to suffer from circulatory problems.
+He appears to have suffered from a stroke, which left him partially paralyzed causing Trajan to suspect poison.
+Unfortunately, Trajan died en route to Rome at Selinus in Cilicia, in August of 117 AD.
 Trajan’s Column, which still stands in his expansion known as Trajan’s Forum in Rome, served perhaps as the resting place for his ashes in its base.

-Trajan was a model Emperor who was often held in high regard ranked along side of Augustus.
+Trajan was a model Emperor who was often held in high regard and ranked alongside Augustus.
 By the fourth century, the Senate of Rome still prayed for their emperors using the words “More fortunate than Augustus and better than Trajan.”
-His reputation as a just, wise and noble leader continued well into the Middle Ages when Dante gave him a place in Paradise.
+His reputation as a just, wise, and noble leader continued well into the Middle Ages when Dante gave him a place in Paradise.

 Historians have always debated whether or not Trajan adopted an heir before he died.
 Many believe that his wife Plotina may have falsified the adoption of Hadrian, who had always been her favorite at court.
 The truth of this adoption could not be safely disputed by the Senate, however, and thus the acknowledged heir became Hadrian the next Emperor of Rome.